velebak/netgear-a6210-driver-dkms/README.md

 ### Acknowledgements
 - MediaTek for release of their source code under a GPL licence
-- Eugene Rusalev for the significant rewrite to add support for 4.x series kernels.
+- Juro Bystricky and Eugene Rusalev for the significant rewrite to add support for 4.x series kernels.

 ### Licence